tannewt/wa-law.org/bill/2023-24/sb/5180/README.md

 #### Testifying
 * Dan Logsdon - The Council of State Governments
 * Jimmy Adams - National Association of State Directors of Teacher Education and Certification (NASDTEC)
-* Bob Cooper - WA Association of Colleges for Teacher Education
+* 💵Bob Cooper - WA Association of Colleges for Teacher Education
-* Zackary Turner - PESB
+* 💵Zackary Turner - PESB